Kaihanga Taonga ā-Whare

 - Building and Construction Industry Training Organisation (BCITO) website - information about joinery apprenticeships

-No specific secondary education is required for this job, but maths, English, digital and visual communication and technology to at least NCEA Level 2 are useful.
+No specific secondary education is required for this job, but maths, English, digital and visual communication, and construction and mechanical technologies to at least NCEA Level 2 are useful.

 For Year 11 to 13 learners, trades academies and the STAR and Gateway programmes are good ways to gain relevant experience and skills.